SpeedyWeather/SpeedyWeather.jl/docs/src/ringgrids.md

 its coordinate information is actually already in the interpolator.
 The interpolator knows about the geometry of the grid the data is coming on and the coordinates it is supposed to interpolate onto.
-It has therefore precalculated the indices that are needed to access the right data on the input grid and the weights it needs to apply in the actual interpolation operation.
+It has therefore precalculated the indices that are needed to access the right data on the input grid and the weights it needs to apply in the actual interplation operation.
 The only thing it does not know is the actual data values of that grid.
 So in the case you want to interpolate from grid A to grid B many times, you can just reuse the same interpolator.
 If you want to change the coordinates of the output grid but its total number of points remain constants then you can update the locator